T351 Week 14 - Spring 2015

-week's lab.
-This will give you almost a week to fine tune.
-As of the start of lab this week, there will be no more camera checkouts.
-We'll watch Final Projects at the start of lab next week.
+- Final Project - Rough Cut this week: Please share your rough cut with me in person or via an on-line link this week in lab.
+This will give you a few days to fine tune.
+By the start of lab this week, there will be no more camera checkouts.
+We'll watch Final Projects starting promptly at 9AM in lab next week.

 - Next week during lecture, we'll review for the

 final exam and take care of the class evaluations.
-Come and you will defintiely get a better grade!
+Come and you will definitely get a better grade!

 - 2k & 4k

-When shooting and editing video we are primarily concerned with just a few things:
+When shooting video we are concerned with framing, focus, color (WB), and exposure.

 Color - SMPTE color bars (generated from a camera or an edit system) should look like this:

-On a waveform monitor you would see this:
+On a waveform monitor you might see something like this:

 Note the IRE values of the various colors.
 Remember that the maximum legal, allowable value for broadcast video is 100 IRE.
-The blackest black for digital video is 0 IRE (analog, NTSC video is 7.5 IRE).
+The blackest black for digital video is 0 IRE.

 The vectorscope display should look like this: